pilathraj/info/python/ai/numpy/Readme.md

 ### Selling point
 - 50x faster than Python list.
-- NumPy aims to provide an array object that is 50x faster than 50x.
+- NumPy aims to provide an array object that is 50x faster than a Python list.
 - Array object in numpy is called 'ndarray'

 ### Why Numpy is faster?